 - A few spots on top of the head

-Then, I add some burnt sienna splatters to the painting.
+Then, burnt sienna splatters are added.

 - Azure and sepia for light touches to the base